Benjamin F. Welty: Early life and military service

 Born near Bluffton, Ohio, and Pandora, Ohio, Welty's parents emigrated from Switzerland to Ohio in the mid-1800s.
 He attended the common schools and the Tri-State Normal College of Indiana.
 He graduated from the Ohio Northern University at Ada in 1894 and from the University of Michigan at Ann Arbor in 1896.
 He studied law, and was admitted to the bar in 1896 and commenced practice in Lima, Ohio.

-He served as city solicitor of Bluffton 1897–1909.
+He served as city solicitor of Bluffton from 1897 to 1909.

+Spanish-American War

 He also served as a private during the Spanish–American War.

 Legal and political career

 He became prosecuting attorney of Allen County 1905–1910, and was a lieutenant colonel in the Ohio National Guard 1908–1913.
 He served as special counsel to the Ohio Attorney General 1911–1913, and was a special assistant in the United States Department of Justice 1913–1915.

+Congress

 Welty was elected as a Democrat to the Sixty-fifth and Sixty-sixth Congresses (March 4, 1917 – March 3, 1921).

 He was an unsuccessful candidate for reelection in 1920 to the Sixty-seventh Congress.